 Or you take the ferry further south in Orebić on the peninsula of Pelješac.
 Then, however, you arrive at the port of Korčula town.

-In this case, you take the bus in Vela Luka.
+In this case, you hop on the bus in Vela Luka.
 It takes you to the town of Korčula in about an hour.
-There, the coach goes on the ferry – just like all the private vehicles.
+There, the coach goes on the ferry together with all the private vehicles.
 The crossing takes about an hour.
-You can leave the bus and enjoy the views before you go back on the bus shortly before the arrival in Orebić.
+You can leave the bus and enjoy the views before you go back to the coach shortly before your arrival in Orebić.

 From Orebić, the journey continues on the serpentines of the Dalmatian mountains all the way to Dubrovnik.